← BACK Blog // UnSteadyRing

 Ten Rings.
 Zero Batteries.

-The rings are completely passive and chip-less.
-There is no silicon.
-There is nothing to charge.
-You put them on and forget them.
-Because they are passive, they cost pennies to manufacture, making true 10-digit tracking economically viable for anyone.
+The rings are completely passive and chip-less by design.
+No silicon.
+Nothing to charge.
+The intent is that you put them on and forget them.
+And because they are passive, they are designed to be inexpensive to manufacture — the goal is to make true 10-digit tracking affordable for anyone.

 Concept rendering of two UnSteadyRing rings, showing polished metal bands with optimized fractal etchings